Table of Contents

 A prosecutor may be more amenable to a favorable plea deal if we can get evidence obtained after an unconstitutional arrest suppressed.
 Even if it is not possible to suppress the evidence, and we need to take it to trial, when a jury decides that it cannot trust the results of a chemical test obtained after an arrest, it may acquit due to a reasonable doubt.
 Overall, our discovery process and investigation into your case will provide you with peace of mind that all reasonable steps to defend you and obtain the best result possible have been taken.

-DUI Arrest and its Effects on a Criminal Record
+DUI Arrest and Its Effects on a Criminal Record

 Many people fail to consider the long-term collateral effects of having a DUI on their criminal records.
 A drunk driving conviction in Michigan can result in imprisonment and strict probation.

-Because a DUI is technically under the motor vehicle code and not the criminal code, a judge cannot prevent the Secretary of the State from suspending or adding points to a person’s driver’s license after a drunk driving conviction.
+Because a DUI is technically under the motor vehicle code and not the criminal code, a judge cannot prevent the Secretary of State from suspending or adding points to a person’s driver’s license after a drunk driving conviction.
 DUI charges are also not eligible for deferral programs, youth offender programs, or stay-out-of-trouble programs.

 Speaking to an experienced DUI attorney is very important if you are arrested for a DUI charge.
 A skilled lawyer may be able to help you explore all the possible options to protect your rights and your freedom.
 At Michigan Defense Law, attorney Paul J. Tafelski and his team of experienced DUI lawyers have years of experience working with clients who are facing DUI charges.